NiuHuangxiaozi/Guarding-the-Dream/README.md

 | ![rampage_select](./ReadmePhoto/rampage_select.png)          | Rampage axe:     Increase the attack speed of the tower.     |
 | ![group_injuries_select](./ReadmePhoto/group_injuries_select.png) | Area of effect Heart:     enable the tower can attack many enemies at the same time. |

 Users can install two magic stones on the one tower which will enable tower to  perform different effects.
+Whenever a monster is killed, it will randomly drop a gem.

 ------